bradleyboehmke/unit-testing-r/README.md

     down after testing.

 You do not need all these types of files.
 In fact, in many packages you will simply see the “test-xx.R” files.
-Within a “test-xx.R”, we typically have the following structure:
+You can run Within a “test-xx.R”, we typically have the following structure:

 ![](images/test-structure.png)<!-- -->